Case Studies from some of our higher performing schools

 Ratio and Proportion is an important topic in the new national curriculum.
 This PowerPoint produced by our central team can be used to support staff cpd.
 Click here.

 The importance of the arithmetic paper cannot be understated.
-The following chart shows the correlation between high arithmetic scores for our schools and number of students reaching expected standard.
+The following chart shows the correlation between high arithmetic scores and overall scaled score

 At school level, this can also be illustrated.
 The students in red did not make expected standard overall.
 A minimum of 30 marks out of 40 might be a good benchmark to aim for with ALL students.